 The Hotchkiss-Grégoire never took off.
 Hotchkiss did attempt to drive production costs down by using steel instead of aluminum for some of the car’s panels, but with few tangible results aside from a heavier car.
 Only 247 units were made until the company resolved to ditch The Engineer and his costly contraption in late 1953.

+But the end of Hotchkiss did not mean the end of the car that killed it.
 J.A.
-Grégoire kept the rights to the car, but nobody would touch it.
-He approached Renault, whose troubled Frégate saloon wasn’t selling too well, to try and have the top French automaker build his car on the cheap.
-But Renault passed, as they had competent bean-counters.
-J.A.
-Grégoire refused to admit defeat and decided to produce a sports car based on the Hotchkiss-Grégoire on his own – with a completely new body penned by Chapron’s chief draughtsman, Carlo Delaisse, and built by the carrossier.
+Grégoire kept the rights to his baby; he refused to admit defeat and decided to produce a sports car based on the Hotchkiss-Grégoire on his own, with a completely new body penned by Chapron’s chief draughtsman Carlo Delaisse and built by the Parisian carrossier.
 The 2.2 litre flat-4 was given a compressor, upping the output to 125hp and allowing the car to reach about 180 kph (110 mph).
+Disc brakes were also added to the front wheels.

-Five chassis, including a LWB five-seater, were put together at J.A.
+Five chassis were put together at J.A.
 Grégoire’s tiny Tracta works.
-The car was exhibited at the 1956 New York Auto Show but nothing came of the project due to the astronomical price-tag (over FF 3.5 million – Facel-Vega territory, which was still FF 800,000 less than the cost of making the car).
-The last Grégoire Sport was sold in 1958.
+Grégoire wisely ditched the costly whole-casting method in favour of an Alpax skeleton made of smaller castings bolted together.
+The car was exhibited at the 1956 New York Auto Show but nothing came of the project due to the astronomical price-tag of over FF 3.5 million – Facel-Vega territory, yet still FF 800,000 less than the cost of making the car.
+The last Grégoire Sport, the five-seater seen above, was sold in 1958, bringing the platform’s story to a definitive close.

 See you tomorrow for another fantastic French fiasco in Part 2: the Panhard Dyna Z / PL 17.